companionstudio/instagram-token-agent/README.md

 Here are the main parts and what they do:

  - **Heroku free dyno:** This serves the requests for tokens.
 Free dynos are limited in the amount of work they can do per month, but this should be ample for most sites just serving tokens.
- - **Temporize Scheduler:** This service schedules the app to refresh the token with Instagram to keep it working.
-Currently this happens once a week.
+ - **Heroku Scheduler:** This service schedules the app to refresh the token with Instagram to keep it working.
  - **Heroku Postgres:** The database that stores the token value
  - **MemCachier:** This caches the token payloads the agent sends out to keep things fast and take load off of the free dynos.